 It is no accident that in Genesis 2:7 we read that human life literally started by God “breathing the breath of life” into the “dust of the ground.”
 And when Jesus met his disciples for the first time after his resurrection, we learn that he breathed on them and said, “Receive the Holy Spirit” (John 20:22).
-(The 3 Colors of Ministry, p.
+(Schwarz, 2001, p.
 19)

-It is with this in mind, the Spirit and His accompanying power are demonstrated by the color blue.
+It is with this in mind that the Spirit and His accompanying power are demonstrated by the color blue.

 Each color dimension has gifts that are associated with that trait and/or member of the Triune God.
 Blue gifts demonstrate the supernatural working of God through the Holy Spirit.
 Many of them transcend “natural laws” in order to show God’s power over nature and minister to those whose needs could not be met by natural means.
 As such, it is especially important to remember that these gifts are spiritually given and cannot be manifested without the presence and intervention of the Holy Spirit.

 Deliverance: While every believer has been given power over evil spirits (Mark 16:15-18), the gift of deliverance is an extra measure of this gift.
 This gift enables Christians to help people suffering from demonic oppression, leading them to deliverance.